-Sometimes, the simplest days out are the best.
-When the weather’s clear, one of the nicest ways to spend a day here is to pull on your boots, fasten your backpack, and head off in search of some of St Ives’ scenic spots.
-Here are three walks around St Ives that take in some glorious coastal views.
+St Ives has some stunning places to walk.
+Whether you’re a seasoned hiker or just out for a short stroll, sometimes, the simplest days out are the best.
+When the weather’s clear, one of the nicest ways to spend a day here is to pull on your boots, fasten your backpack, and head off in search of some scenic walks In St Ives.
+Here are three walks around the town that take in some glorious coastal views.

-If you like your scenic locations to have a quirky history, Knill’s Monument above St Ives is an excellent place to start.
+Knill’s Monument above St Ives is an excellent place to start, especially If you like your scenic locations to have a quirky history.
 The Monument is a 50ft tall granite obelisk high up on Worvas Hill in Steeple Woods.
 The imposing monument was commissioned in 1782 by eccentric local mayor John Knill, who intended it to become his mausoleum.
 The last work of Royal Crescent architect John Wood, the monument proudly displays Knill’s coat of arms (vividly coloured since its recent restoration) and his cheery motto, Nil Desperandum.

 Unfortunately, John Knill died and was buried in London, so never got to make full use of his spectacular mausoleum.
 However, he did leave a lasting legacy as well as the monument: he established a quinquennial ceremony involving ten young dancing girls from St Ives, two black-clad widows, and a fiddler to play the Furry Dance.
 This rather unusual custom continues to this day.